crguezl/vuejs-components-basics-plan-picker-component/README.md

 </div>
 ```

 so that when you click in the input the counter shown is increased.

-and it will work as shown here:  <https://crguezl.github.io/vuejs-components-basics-plan-picker-component/click-counter/solution.html>
+It has to work as shown here:  <https://crguezl.github.io/vuejs-components-basics-plan-picker-component/click-counter/solution.html>

 Watch the videos